 keep your air purifier working properly.
 Some air

 filters.
 Others may have multiple filters (pre-filter, HEPA filter, and carbon filter) that need to be replaced at different times.
 For a

 typical HEPA air purifier, the HEPA filter should be replaced every three to five years, and it costs between $70 and $200; the pre-filter

-should be replaced every three months, and it costs between $20 and $30; and the carbon filter should be replaced every six months, and it
+should be replaced every three months to one year, and cost between $20 and $30; and the carbon filter should be replaced every six months to two years, and

 Different air purifiers have different